-The estate is located in the municipality of Saint-Christophe-des-Bardes in the area Saint-Emilion
+The estate is located in the commune of Saint-Christophe-des-Bardes Saint-Emilion

 (Bordeaux).
-It was founded in 1679, making it one of the oldest and largest vineyards in the area.
-It's named after an early owner named Dumas de Fombrauge.
+It was founded in 1679, making it one of the oldest and the largest in the area after the vineyards.
+It is named after an early owner named Dumas de Fombrauge.
 In 1999 the property was bought by Bernard Magrez and with advice from Michel Rolland

-the vines changed (stock of Merlot increased, Cabernet Sauvignon was eliminated).
-The company was first classified in 2012 as "Grand Cru Classé".
-The vineyards cover 60 hectares of vineyards with Merlot (90%), Cabernet Franc (8%) and Cot (2%).
-The long-lived red wine is aged for 16 to 18 months in 50% new oak barrels.
+the vine stock changed (Merlot stock increased, Cabernet Sauvignon was eliminated).
+The company was first classified as a "Grand Cru Classé" in 2012.
+The vineyards cover 60 hectares with Merlot (90%), Cabernet Franc (8%) and Cot (2%).
+The long-lived red wine is aged for 16 to 18 months in 50% new barriques.
 The second wine is called "Le Cadran de Fombrauge".
-A white wine from Sémillon (40%), Sauvignon Blanc (30%) and Sauvignon Gris (30%) is also produced under the name "Château Magrez Fombrauge".
+A white wine made from Sémillon (40%), Sauvignon Blanc (30%) and Sauvignon Gris (30%) is also produced under the name "Château Magrez Fombrauge".